fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 ## Import ASCII files IV

-The `read.table`command is a function that is very user-friendly and that handles most standard data formats.
+The `read.table` command is a function that is very user-friendly and that handles most standard data formats.

 However, in situations when the data is not in an easy-to-access format, the command `scan()` might be usefull to read-in such data.

+Another useful command is `readLines()` that reads in Line-by-Line.

 ---